 There is also grace evident even in the reading from Mark's gospel.
-First, the whole tragic and evil incident was triggered by the good news proclaimed and enacted by Jesus and his disciples.
-It's not uncommon, even today, for good news and good deeds to provoke fear and reaction from those who build their fortunes and enhance their power through less-than-noble activities.
-But even in the tragic story of John the Baptiser's gruesome death a little kindness shows through, as his disciples took his body and laid it in a tomb.
-The final act in that gory drama was one of tenderness, and caring, and compassion - the very characteristics and responses that God not only called for through Jesus but also demonstrated by Jesus in his ministry, and in his death and resurrection.
+We note the whole tragic and evil incident was triggered by the good news proclaimed and enacted by Jesus and his disciples.
+Not much has changed as still today we see evidence of good news and good deeds provoking fear and reaction from those who build their fortunes and enhance their power through self-aggrandizing and less-than-noble activities.
+And yet, even in the tragic story of John the Baptiser's gruesome death a little kindness shows through as his disciples lovingly took his body and laid it in a tomb.
+The final act in that gory drama was one of tenderness, and caring, and compassion - the very characteristics and responses that God calls for from his people and the same that were demonstrated by Jesus in his ministry, and in his death and resurrection.
 Goodness was not destroyed by Herod's cruel action, and goodness still prevails today through the actions of those who hear and respond to God's constant call for justice, for mercy, for compassion, for us to treat all persons with dignity and respect.

-And so we see that the diversions of sex continue as long as there are people, and the abuses of political and religious power still continue as long as we have political and religious systems.
-But hopefully we can also see that the message of God's grace, offered in covenant after covenant by God with people who would respond and expressed throughout all of the bible is not only also constant, but the one constant that will outlast all of the clever schemes of people.
-Thanks be to God for his constant love, grace, and mercy.
+So yes, the world can seem to be and often is a cruel place where people exhibit tyranny instead of grace and the abuses of political and religious power still continue as long as we have political and religious systems.
+But hopefully we can also see that the message of God's grace, offered in covenant after covenant by God with people who would respond and expressed throughout all of the bible is not only also constant but the one constant that will outlast all of the clever schemes of people.
+Let us ever give thanks to God for his constant love, grace, and mercy, and may we ever try to exhibit the grace and goodness that does triumph over evil.